cern-eos/eos/doc/quickstart/docker_image.rst

     nodesview  eos-fst5-test.eoscluster.cern.ch:1095      docker-test     online           on    off          0       10      120                2     1
     nodesview  eos-fst6-test.eoscluster.cern.ch:1095      docker-test     online           on    off          0       10      120                2

-You can mounting EOS to the client container using FUSE and KRB5 authentication.
+You can mount EOS to the client container using FUSE and KRB5 authentication.

 .. code-block:: bash